PTsolvers/GPU4GEO/posts/julia-hackathon-2022.md

 - Further develop geomIO and make [GeophysicalModelGenerator.jl](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) work with parallel setup
 - Add higher-order derivatives to ParallelStencil.jl

-Stay tuned as more news will follow
+Stay tuned as more news will follow...